Board of Trustees

 A native of New York City and raised in Chappaqua, New York, Mr. Ujifusa received his undergraduate degree in history from Harvard University and a joint masters in historic preservation and real estate development from the University of Pennsylvania.
 He serves on the boards of the Independence Seaport Museum and the Japan American Society of Greater Philadelphia.
 Mr. Ujifusa is also a rowing members of the University Barge Club and a signing member of the Orpheus Club of Philadelphia.
 He resides with his family in Philadelphia’s historic Cedar Park neighborhood.

-Ms. Wells currently serves as a member of the Parent Leadership Team for the TeenSHARP College Readiness Organization at Rutgers University Camden and as the executive director for the S.T.A.R.S program, a girl's empowerment and social justice mentoring program, and has served on the advisory board for the Equal Opportunities for Families organization.
-In addition to Boys' Latin, Ms. Wells has represented parents on the boards of numerous community organizations including the Zhang-Sah Martial Arts Center, Academy for Early Learning Child Care Center, the Young Men and Women in Change Foundation, and the Greater 69th Street Wildcats Football Organization.
-She is a Philadelphia native, TEDx speaker, parent advocate, community activist, and staunch supporter of excellent educational opportunities for ALL of Philadelphia's children.
+Ms. Wells currently serves as a member of the Parent Leadership Team for the TeenSHARP College Readiness Organization at Rutgers University, Camden, and as the executive director for the S.T.A.R.S program, a girl’s empowerment and social justice mentoring program, and has served on the advisory board for the Equal Opportunities for Families Organization.
+In addition to Boys’ Latin, Ms. Wells has represented parents on the boards of numerous community organizations including the Zhang-Sah Martial Arts Center, Academy for Early Learning Child Care Center, the Young Men and Women in Charge Foundation, and the Greater 69th Street Wildcats Football Organization.
+She is a Philadelphia native, TEDx speaker, parent advocate, community activist, and a staunch supporter of excellent educational opportunities for ALL of Philadelphia’s children.

 Wesley Wyatt, Treasurer